 Date Tamarind Chutney Recipe for Chaats and Snacks (instant pot & stove top method).
 This chutney is an amalgamation of Sweet, Spicy and Tangy flavours that can be stored for more than 6 months.

-A chaat is so incomplete without the date tamarind chutney and the Green Chutney to spruce it up.
+Any chaat is incomplete without the date tamarind chutney and the Green Chutney to spruce it up.
 This chutney is a very healthy one considering the ingredients that goes into it.

 This chutney is also most commonly known Khajur Imli ki Chutney or Meetha Chutney or Sweet Chutney.